School of Medicine

 Through her Ph.D., Shivani developed and evaluated an arts-based educational program to reduce mental-health-related stigma in India.
 The program had a large, significant and positive effect on participants - they desired greater social proximity to people living with mental health problems.
 During this time, she also became interested in the intersection between mental health and substance use, a common theme in her interactions with youth.
 She also refined her skills in statistical analysis, study design and project management.
 Her interdisciplinary Ph.D. research at the London School of Hygiene and Tropical Medicine was supported by the PHFI-UKC Wellcome Trust Capacity Strengthening Award (2014-18).
 In 2017, she received the LSHTM Public Engagement Small Grant to strengthen school teachers’ understanding of mental health problems, which resulted in a monthly column in a popular educational magazine, reaching approximately 40,000 Indian teachers every month.

-BioRodrigo Galindo manages technology and supports research and education for simulation programs at the Center for Advanced Pediatric & Perinatal Education (CAPE) (http://cape.stanford.edu) within the School of Medicine/Pediatrics/Neonatology division.
-He also assists with collaborative quality improvement initiatives between CAPE and the departments of Labor & Delivery and the Neonatal Intensive Care Unit at Lucile Packard Children’s Hospital.
+Current Role at StanfordRodrigo Galindo manages technology and supports research and education for simulation programs at the Center for Advanced Pediatric & Perinatal Education (CAPE) (http://cape.stanford.edu) within the School of Medicine/Pediatrics/Neonatology division.
+He also assists with collaborative quality improvement initiatives between CAPE and the departments of Labor & Delivery, Neonatal Intensive Care Unit (NICU), and Obstetrics at Lucile Packard Children’s Hospital.

 Dr. Maria Carolina Gallego Iradi

 Ped Stem Cell Transplantation, Pediatrics - Ped Stem Cell Transplantation